hannesdelbeke/pyblish-simple/docs/README.md

 ```

 ### development
-Note that unlike the artist experience, the Pyblish-Simple code does not claim to be intuitive.
+Unlike the artist's experience, the Pyblish-Simple code does not claim to be intuitive.
 It's in need of some love, since it was quickly put together.
 PR-s are welcome.